Sandra G. Coffman, Ph.D.

 Have you been told that you are *too* sensitive?
 Do you notice and know things that most others seem to miss?
 Are you often overwhelmed by too much coming at you in the world and need a lot of alone time to recover from the stresses of daily life?
 Do you find yourself in relationships that are a one-way street?
 One in five people will answer "yes" to these questions.
 If you are one of them, you may be a Highly Sensitive Person (HSP).

-HSP's are often gifted, healers, caregivers (e.g., nurses, therapists, mothers), and creatives who make the world a more gentle, peaceful, and beautiful place.
-We excel at caring for others but need guidance and support to learn how to also nurture ourselves.
+HSP's are often gifted healers, caregivers (e.g., nurses, therapists), and creatives (e.g., painters, writers, gardeners) who make the world a more gentle, peaceful, and beautiful place.
+We often excel at caring for others but may need guidance and support to learn how to also nurture ourselves.